ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Python and Python Packages
 **************************

-Our tutorials are written for Python 2.7 and use several modules including **ecco_v4-py**, a module specifically written to facilitate loading, plotting, and performing *unary* and *binary* operations on the state estimate fields.
+Our Python tutorial is compatible with Python 2.7 and 3.
+It relies on several packages including **ecco_v4-py** which include codes to facilitate loading, plotting, and performing calculations on ECCOv4 state estimate fields.

 .. _in-python: